Chapter 2

 CHEWING

-A second mechanism that protects the articular surfaces by maintaining a point of contact is the collateral ligaments (composed of medial and lateral thickenings of the TMJ capsule) that hold the articular disk down on the head of the condyle like chin straps holding a hat down on a head.
-Because these ligaments do not stretch, the disk can roll forward and backward on the rounded condylar head, but it cannot be pulled laterally or superiorly out of contact with the condyle.
+The joint surfaces are also held in contact by a network of ligaments.
+The TMJs collateral ligaments ( medial and lateral thickenings of the TMJ capsule) hold the articular disk down on the head of the condyle like chin straps holding a hat down on a head.
+These ligaments allow the disk to roll forward and backward on the rounded condylar head, but not to move laterally or superiorly out of contact with the condyle.
+At the same time, the outer oblique fibers of the temporomandibular ligaments function like the radius of a circle to keep the condyle pressed firmly against the slope of the articular eminence just above it whenever a condyle translates forward - as seen from left to right below.

 For the disks to be able to rapidly move around to maintain a point of contact and repeatedly change shape between concave up and concave down in response to the many different degrees of loading and the rapid fluctuations in the width of the joint spaces that occur during chewing requires more flexibility than the disks in other articular joints; therefore TMJ articular disks are made of fibrous connective tissue rather than the brittle hyaline cartilage that comprises the articular disks of other synovial joints.